Your dentist is an expert on healthy teeth and gums, but there’s more to your oral health than just these aspects.

 - Incorrect jaw positioning

 Your dentist will weigh up the complex relationship between your teeth, jaw joints and muscles and make a decision about how to best realign your jaw.
+Once your jaw is properly aligned and your teeth are in place, you can enjoy a more functional, pain-free smile.

 How does a Neuromuscular Dentistry treatment work?